CodePushGo/website/src/content/blog/en/appcenter-migration.md

 ## Next Steps

-You've migrated from App Center to Capgo, utilizing the Live Updates.
-This is just the beginning of what you can use Capgo for.
+You've migrated from App Center to CodePushGo, utilizing the Live Updates.
+This is just the beginning of what you can use CodePushGo for.
 Explore the rest of the service includes Channel (multiple environments) and override.
-Cloud CLI integration, use Capgo inside your CI/CD platform of choice (such as GitHub Action, GitLab, Jenkins, and more).
+Cloud CLI integration, use CodePushGo inside your CI/CD platform of choice (such as GitHub Action, GitLab, Jenkins, and more).

 ## Automatic send app update